Welcome to today's edition of the Rush 24-7 podcast.

 We've got the exchanges to be fully funded and implemented by the first of the year.

-Um there are a couple of other things.
+There are a couple of other things.

 And there is one last chance to stop all that.

-One last chance to stop it all, and that's in the next continuing resolution budget fight.
+And that's in the next continuing resolution budget fight.

 The current continuing resolution that is funding the government as we speak expires on September 30th.

-And so there are talks about a government shutdown, and there always are.
+And so there are talks about a government shutdown, and there always are, there always are talks about a government shutdown.

 The press brings it up trying to intimidate the Republicans.

-But denying Obama and the Democrats, their continuing resolution on September 30th, is looking to be a crucial thing, a very important, a strategic thing that if the Republican Party does want to get in the game and push back, That would be where.
+But denying Obama and the Democrats their continuing resolution on September 30th is looking to be a crucial thing, a very important, a strategic thing that if the Republican Party does want to get in the game and push back, that would be where we've got the August recess kicks off, I think,

-We've got the August recess kicks off, I think, next week or the week after.
+next week or the week after.

-And that's when they might hear from you that they're not happy and they want some pushback.
+And that's when members of Congress are going to go home, and that's when they might conduct town hall meetings, and that's when they might hear from you that they're not happy and they want some pushback.

-We will be discussing that as the program unfolds both today and in subsequent programs.
+We will be discussing that as the program unfolds, both today and in subsequent programs.

-One of the reasons he's making speeches on the economy, boring, dull, repetitive, these speeches themselves are a distraction.
+Obama's also, in addition now, one of the reasons he's making speeches on the economy, boring, dull, repetitive.

 Obamacare is it.

-But the 2014 elections for the Democrats, really what they're focused on.
+You have immigration as an issue off to the side, too, but the 2014 elections for the Democrats, really what they're focused on.

 Winning the House in 2014.

-That's what everything's about.
+That's what everything is about.

-I still think that that the Democrats' positioning here on Amnesty still may be primarily oriented toward losing the issue and having it as a campaign issue for 2014, not getting amnesty this time around, but actually using it as a campaign.
+I still think that the Democrats' positioning here on amnesty still may be primarily oriented toward losing the issue and having it as a campaign issue for 2014.

-Based on the polling data that we've seen this week that show the illegals living in the shadows would vote Democrat 8 to 1.
+Based on the polling data that we've seen this week, that show the illegals living in the shadows would vote Democrat 8 to 1.

-But Obama is also going to be out selling Obamacare and selling Obamacare, as you know, is about the 2014 midterms because they remember what happened to them in the 2010 midterms, which was all about Obamacare.
+And selling Obamacare, as you know, is about the 2014 midterms because they remember what happened to him in the 2010 midterms, which was all about Obamacare.

 So everything Obama's doing is nothing to do with substance, folks.